JensBender/loan-default-prediction/README-hf-hub.md

 The model pipeline is deployed as a web application on [Hugging Face Spaces](https://huggingface.co/spaces/JensBender/loan-default-prediction-app).
 You can interact with the model directly through the web interface without any installation or coding required.

 #### Using the API
-The deployed model pipeline on Hugging Face Spaces can also be accessed via API.
-You can use it for inference with the `requests` library as shown below.
+You can also send requests directly to the FastAPI backend of the Hugging Face Space.
+This programmatic access is useful for integrating the model into other applications or systems.

+Example API usage with Python's `requests` library:

 ```python
 import requests